SigOiry/Micasense_Processing/README.md

 is, which led me to consult ChatGPT.

 It appears there’s a disparity in the amount of light captured at the top of the sensor versus what’s recorded at the bottom.

+The row gradient correction applied by MicaSense on raw images before processing is a calibration step aimed at compensating for any non-uniformities and artifacts that may be present across the rows of the sensor in the captured images.

 Within the `XMP:RadiometricCalibration` tag of MicaSense images’ metadata, one can find all the necessary information to correct for this row gradient effect.

 <details>
 <summary>Code</summary>